aureliolfdez/gmsr/README.md

 It is recommended to have installed at least:
 1. CUDA 11.0 Toolkit (11.0.171).
 2. NVIDIA Driver version: 450.36.06
+3. Host compile executable: gcc and g++ on Linux, clang and clang++ on Mac OS X or cl.exe on Windows.

 ## Compilation
 Go to src/CUDA folder and executes the following commands to compile: